Understanding Assault with a Deadly Weapon Charges

 Are you facing assault with a deadly weapon charges in San Diego County?

 When you need an attorney you can rely on, call the Law Office of Joni Eisenstein today.
-For over 25 years, she has been a leading attorney in San Diego County representing criminal defendants facing a variety of charges including assault with a deadly weapon.
+Since 2003, she has been a leading attorney in San Diego County representing criminal defendants facing a variety of charges including assault with a deadly weapon.

 If you are facing assault charges, you need an attorney who can represent your best interests.
 An assault with a deadly weapon conviction can be a misdemeanor or a felony.
 In either case, you want someone with skill, competence and tenacity on your side.
 At the Law Office of Joni Eisenstein, we can help you obtain the best possible outcome for your specific case.
 Contact our office today to schedule your free consultation with our reputable assault defense attorney in Oceanside.